BIGJRA/BIGJRA.github.io/rejuv.md

 owner from behind to get a *Super Potion!* A tile left and up from the backdoor on the outside is a hidden *TinyMushroom.*

-You’ll notice a trucker up from here: this is Truck Guy.
+You'll notice a trucker up from here: this is Truck Guy.
 He will take us for free between Sheridan and Gearen, so take advantage of this instead of paying the train fee whenever possible.